letsmeet-click/meta/workpackages.md

 ## WP - bootstrap

 - add bootstrap 4
-- for the start, no compressor/..., but link to hosted bootstrap
+- for the start, no compressor/..., but link to hosted bootstrap (maxcdn)
+- do not check in downloaded files like bootstrap css, etc

 ## WP - allauth

 - add django-allauth
 - user has to define a (unique) username
 - [@mfa] register oauth with G+, twitter, github
-- create app: main
-  - add profile for user with oauth client tokens

 ## WP - postgis